heygent/embanalysis/thesis/src/01-intro.md

 ![GPT-4o tokenization of different numerical quantities, displaying the L2R clustering and the comma trick to force R2L clustering.](res/gpt4o-tokenization.png)

-There can be different hypotheses on why this might be, for example: arithmetic operations would still work locally in the 0-999 range, which allows for a correct reading on them and possible generalization on a larger scale; the forced tokenization also happens in the data, as numbers are often separated by punctuation in clusters of 3 digits, right to left, for legibility reasons [@singh2024]; or, as it will be explored later, an underlying self-correcting learning structure.
+This could be happening for different reasons, for example:

+- Arithmetic operations would still work locally in the 0-999 range, which allows for a correct reading on them and possible generalization on a larger scale, which counteracts the unintuitive clustering scheme.

+- The forced tokenization also happens in the data, as numbers are often separated by punctuation in clusters of 3 digits, right to left, for legibility reasons [@singh2024].

+- There's a geometric bias towards the right mode of operation given by the structures that form in the space to compute mathematical operations.
+This is the hypothesis that will be explored.

 At the very least, the data being biased towards a R2L representation (in the form of using the Arabic number system and adopting legibility rules that accommodate right to